2. Who is covered

 Any damage or costs incurred by an act of war usually won’t be covered by an insurer.

-If you’re renovating your home you may need to let your insurer know, especially if the value or extent of the renovations is significant.
-Most insurers won’t cover damage caused by or connected with the renovations.
+If you’re renovating your home you may need to let your insurer know, especially if the value or extent of the renovation is significant.
+Most insurers don’t cover damage caused by or connected with the renovations.
 You may need to take out a specialised policy or see what’s covered by your builder’s insurance.

 9. Home businesses

-If you run a business from your home, any stock you keep at home may not be covered.
+If you run a business from your home, you may need to let your insurer know as many policies don't include cover for stock you keep at home.

 Other things to know